Bridge Specifications

 - the debug log (can be set in the UI or in conf/conf.properties with MIR_LOG_LEVEL=6)

-- the metadata backup if available (can be set in the Miscellaneous parameter with option -backup)
+- the metadata backup if available (can be set in the Miscellaneous parameter with -backup option, although this common option is not implemented on all bridges for technical reasons).

 Bridge Parameters